guicaulada/YARP/README.md

 ## Usage

 YARP is still under development, information will be added here in the future.
+See [documentation](https://github.com/Sighmir/YARP/blob/master/DOCUMENTATION.md).

 ## License